LeoBesimo/Ev3NetworkRC/README.md

 # Ev3NetworkRC

-A little Project to Remote Controll a Lego Mindstorms Ev3 wit Custom Firmware over Wlan with a XBox controller.
+A little Project to Remote Control a Lego Mindstorms Ev3 wit Custom Firmware over Wlan with a XBox controller.

 [server.py](src/server.py) runs on the host computer
 [client.py](src/client.py) runs on the Ev3